jimsmart/peanut/README.md

 or as final output) — is where peanut might be 'the right tool for the job'.

-Ideal for use as an output solution for, e.g. data conversion tools, part of an ETL pipeline, data-acquistion tools/apps, web-scrapers, structured logging, persistence of captured data/metadata/events, etc.
+Ideal for use as an output solution for, e.g. data conversion tools, part of an ETL pipeline, data-acquistion or extraction tools/apps, web-scrapers, structured logging, persistence of captured data/metadata/events, job reporting, etc.
 Whether building an ad-hoc tool as a quick hack, or as part of a bigger, more serious project.